Catholic Clergy Sexual Abuse: Protecting the Flock from the Shepherds

 A "Crusader" For Victims of Abuse by Priests & Clergy

 The JJS Sexual Abuse Division is led by Richard M. Serbin, a crusader in the fight against sexual abuse by clergy and author of When Clergy Fail Their Flocks.
-His work on behalf of victims has been featured in numerous national outlets, including The Daily Beast, the Philadelphia Inquirer, The Tribune-Democrat, The Tribune Review, and the Wall Street Journal.
+His work on behalf of victims has been featured in numerous national outlets, including NPR, The Daily Beast, NBC, the Philadelphia Inquirer, The Tribune-Democrat, The Tribune Review, and the Wall Street Journal.

 Fifteen years before reports of sexual abuse within the Catholic Church circulated in newspapers around the world, before the public believed priests could do any wrong, Richard Serbin was fighting to expose the appalling actions of priests and church leaders.
 For decades, these “men of God” concealed evidence and accounts of child molestation, pornography, abuse and rape of innocent boys and girls in “secret archives.”
 Because of Richard’s work, these archives have been brought to light.
 Richard secured the only jury verdict against a priest predator, bishops and diocese in Pennsylvania to date and one of only a handful at the time in the country.

 "These priests breached the sacred trust they owed to children who looked up to them as men of God.
 They—and their superiors—institutionalized a culture of rampant sexual abuse that allowed 'predator priests' to commit unspeakable acts on innocent children in their care."